woopzz/odoo-update-module-wizard/README.md

 An Odoo addon which helps developers to reduce the time needed to run a module update.

+There are branches named after the major Odoo versions.
+You can find a corresponding version of the module there.

 [A demo on Youtube](https://youtu.be/qTxWRm-1Hxg)

 > Don't take extra time to press the wizard buttons by mouse.
 Use `Alt+R` or `Escape` instead.